- A good work-life balance

 - Take proper breaks at work.
 For example, take at least half an hour for lunch and get out of the workplace if you can.
 You’re legally entitled to certain breaks during the day and working week: Gov.uk has more information.

 - Try to draw a line between work and home.
 If you work from home, try to keep to a routine, make a dedicated workspace and switch off when the working day is over.
 The NHS website has more tips on working from home.

-- If work is making you feel you don’t have quality time for your partner or friends, read Relate’s tips on realigning your work-life balance.
+- If work makes you feel you don’t have quality time for your partner or friends, read Relate’s tips on realigning your work-life balance.
 They include scheduling time together, getting help with chores and childcare and making every second count if you don’t have much spare time.

-- Keep track of your working hours over a period of weeks or months rather than days.
+- Keep track of your working hours over weeks or months rather than days.
 This will give you a better picture of your work-life balance.
-Factor in hours spent worrying or thinking about work too – they’re a good indicator of work-related stress.
+Factor in hours spent worrying or thinking about work, too – they’re a good indicator of work-related stress.
 If possible, assess your work-life balance with your colleagues and management staff.
 The more visible the process, the more likely it is to have an effect.

-You could also download our guide How to manage and reduce stress.
-It looks at how stress impacts your life and how to deal with it, and includes 101 of our supporters' tips on how to reduce stress.
+You could also download our guide on How to manage and reduce stress.
+It looks at how stress impacts your life and how to deal with it and includes 101 of our supporters' tips on how to reduce stress.